 The inspection is thorough, but relatively fast: about an hour for everything.
 And now I have the document.

 ICAO English is simple.
 If you can read, speak and understand English, and don’t have any problems with PPL theory (mainly terminology), everything is easy.
-I don’t say something new: there are tons of books, videos and offline classes.
+I can’t say something new: there are tons of books, videos and offline classes.
 Possibly it requires some practice for fast understanding ATIS/AWOS, but nothing special.
 Anyway, I have less upcoming paperwork now 🙂